hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

 Another architecture smell is using your SPA as the [only consumer of your API][5].

-Creating a JSON API just because in the future you might need for other clients like mobile devices or 3rd party aps indicates an early optimization decision.
+Creating a JSON API just because in the future you might need for other clients like mobile devices or 3rd party apps indicates an early optimization decision.
 [YAGNI][6].

-Restful APIs are usually generic or agnostic from any UI, need to be stable and versioned, etc. Generic APIs might suffer [from an expressivity/security tradeoff][7], because everything you make available to the UI, could also be leaked for malign users.
+Restful APIs are usually generic or agnostic from any UI, need to be stable and versioned, etc. Generic APIs might suffer [from an expressivity & security tradeoff][7], because everything you make available to the UI, could also be leaked for malign users.
 Moreover, this single client SPA requires duplication of logic, models, validation, etc, which the backend will also have to implement